droglenc/NCMTH107/resources/past-projects/index.md

 title: Past Projects
 ---

-The following are titles of projects completed by students in past sections.
-Some are linked to the student's actual report.
-These reports did not necessarily earn perfect scores.
-Thus, they should be used as general examples, not as templates for your own reports.
+The following are titles (with links to some final reports) of projects that students in past semester have completed.
+Note that the directions for these past projects were different and these reports did not receive perfect scores.
+Thus, use these as examples for the scope of the project and the level of write-up but refer to the directions above for specific instructions for your project.

 ### Fall, 2008